Effect of Inversion Asymmetry on Bilayer Graphene's Superconducting and Exciton Condensates: Superfluid density

 \section{Superfluid density}

-Our two-band superconductor is restricted to intra-band pairing between opposite spins in different valleys.
-In contrast, inter-band pairing results in the formation of an exciton condensate.
-This indicates the similarity and essential differences in the superconductors and exciton condensates.
-In the latter particle-hole symmetry results in the nesting of electrons and holes, while in the former time-reversal symmetry results in the nesting of electrons with opposite spins and opposite valleys.
 While the paring interaction in the superconductor and exciton condensate corresponds to physically distinct processes, the mathematical structure of the mean-field Hamiltonian is similar, allowing for a unified description of the superfluid properties.